Sky Princess' cabins are comfortable (featuring one of our favorite beds at sea), though they run on the small side.

 Speaking of the best seats in the house for Movies Under the Stars, each Sky Suite gets to pick one of the movies that will be shown on the big screen during the cruise.

 Sky Suite residents can arrange for special events, such as a private wine tasting, a violin player to come provide background music at dinner or even a DJ.
-For those evening soirees, Sky Suite passengers can pay $300 for an hour of open bar with a bartender.
+For those evening soirees, Sky Suite passengers can pay an hourly fee of several hundreds of dollars for open bar services with a bartender.